znlambov/ZenCart-Bulgarian_Language_Pack/README.md

 Just sharing my own work with all of you (GPL).
 You have the freedom to run, study, share and modify the files.
 There may be some grammer or syntax errors.
-Please write to me, if you have any suggestions, criticism, questions, etc.: jung (at) abv [dot] bg
+Please write to me, if you have any suggestions, criticism, questions, etc.: znlambov <at> gmail [dot] com
 Thank you in advance for your cooperation!

 Information from here was used: